umd-lib/personnel-request-budgeting/docs/Reports.md

 * ReportJob -- The ActiveJob class used to run the requested reports
 * Reportable -- The mixin that creates a specific report
-* the Reportable report -- the class that holds your query and formatting options.  see RequestsByTypeReport for an example ).
+* the Reportable report -- the class that holds your query and formatting options.  ( See RequestsByTypeReport for an example ).
 * the reports form partial - the request UI for a report.  uses _report_form partial by default.

 To make a new report, first you'll need to define your report class.
 This